oheger/LineDJ/mediaArchive/README.md

 ## Description

 The media archive is a central component for the LineDJ platform.
-It stores meta data about all audio files currently available and allows downloading media files.
+It stores metadata about all audio files currently available and allows downloading media files.
 Audio files are grouped in _media_.
 A single medium has a name and a description.
 It is possible to query information about all available media and to list the files contained on a specific medium.